Quickstart Guide

 mamba env create -p --file environment.yaml

-mamba activate sars_genome_assembly
+mamba activate nf-illumina2lineage

-Set up Java and Nexflow
+Set up Java and Nexflow if not already installed

 curl -s https://get.sdkman.io | bash

-In new terminal
+In a new terminal:

 sdk install java 17.0.10-tem